rebecca-marshall281/CubeSatAnalyticalNotebooks/README.md

 # Cube Satellite Analytical Notebooks

-A collection of Jupyter Notebooks used to analyze the data from the cube satellite experiment.
+A collection of Jupyter Notebooks used to analyze the data from the Ballenas Secondary cube satellite experiment.